-Processing of the artifacts recovered from 124 and 126 Elfreth's Alley will continue throughout the summer of 2014.
+Processing of the artifacts recovered from 124 and 126 Elfreth's Alley will continue throughout the fall 2014/early winter 2015.
 No excavation is planned for the summer.
 Although there will be no digging this field season, volunteers are welcome to get their hands dirty by assisting with artifact processing at Temple University!
 No prior archaeology experience is necessary, just a passion for history and learning!

 Each artifact is washed, categorized, labeled, and analyzed at Temple University's Anthropology Laboratory located in Gladfelter Hall on Temple's main campus.
 Information about the lab and parking are below.
 Below is the schedule for upcoming artifact processing during Fall 2014:

 - Wednesday, January 14th

 Anthropology Lab in Gladfelter Hall